 He left Arrigoni House after about a year and a half to focus on his studies.
 After he graduates, Brennan will be eligible for two different licenses: the LADC (licensed alcohol and drug counselor) and the LPCC (licensed professional clinical counselor).
 He’ll then search for a location where he can earn the 4,000 hours of supervised professional practice he needs to become fully licensed.

 "It’s really hard to have the addiction part without the mental health part.”

-Brennan is also a recipient of the NAADAC (the Association for Addiction Professionals) Minority Fellowship and the Nolte-Miller Scholarship.
+Brennan is also a recipient of the President’s Student Leadership and Service Award, a Nolte-Miller Scholarship, and a NAADAC (Association for Addiction Professionals) Minority Fellowship.
 The fellowship provides a tuition stipend, mentorship, and training for students who are committed to working with underserved populations.

 “Working at the sober house and in the food industry have been real learning experiences for me,” Brennan says.
 “I started to see the world through other people’s eyes.
 I’ve travelled to Africa and South America, playing drums with different cultures.
 When I saw this fellowship opportunity, I wanted to apply, to put myself in a position where I could continue to learn.”

 And the Drumming?